tparchman/GAIN_summer2021/day_one/unixII_primer.md

     $ kill 9031

-## 7. Regular expressions and text extraction with `grep`
+## 7. Using Unix to explore features of a file of Illumina DNA sequencing data.

+Make a directory in your home directory (e.g., /Users/parchman/) entitled GAIN_Unix.

+Make a file called unix1_log.txt in the GAIN_Unix directory.
+When you are done with this assignment, record everything you did from the command line in this log file (learn to use `touch` to make a new file).

+Inside this directory, make three other directories (using `mkdir`) named:
+- data
+- scripts
+- resources

+Download the example file “sample_passerina.fastq” from the course website for the unix1 assignment, and use the command line move it into the data directory you made above.

 `grep` is a powerful regular expression engine, among the most commonly used commands for data science.
-You can explore the examples below using sample_passerina.fastq, available under week1 on the [course github page](https://github.com/tparchman/BIOL792).
+You can explore the examples below using sample_passerina.fastq, available under day1 on the [course github page](https://github.com/tparchman/GAIN_summer2021).
 This is an increbily versatile command, so we better learn more.
 In it simplest invocation, `grep` with output every line in a file that matches the specified pattern.

 Since fastq files have a standard four line format (ID starting with @, DNA sequence, quality id starting with +, and quality score), we know that every sequence has a line starting with @ associated with it.

-We could write all of teh ID lines to a separate file:

-$ grep "^@" -c sample_passerina.fastq > idlines.txt

-We can cound the number of sequences:
+We can count the number of sequences (there is one ID line per sequence; ^ denotes beginning of line anchor):

     $ grep "^@" -c sample_passerina.fastq

+We could write all of the ID lines to a separate file:

+    $ grep "^@" sample_passerina.fastq > idlines.txt

 We can print the line with a match, plus any number of lines following it:

-grep "^@" -A 1 sample_passerina.fastq
+    $ grep "^@" -A 1 sample_passerina.fastq

 SDN_AM_43432 is the ID of a specific bird represented in this data set.
 How many DNA sequences do we have for this bird?

     $ grep "SDN_AM_43432" -c sample_passerina.fastq